linuxwacom/libwacom/README.md

    `/usr/share/libwacom/cintiq-13hd.tablet`)
 2. A new tablet description is enabled by adding and installing a new file with a `.tablet` suffix.
-Once installed the tablet is part of libwacom's database, no rebuild is neccessary
+Once installed the tablet is part of libwacom's database, no rebuild is necessary
 3. The tablet is then available through `libwacom-list-local-devices`

 You must update udev after installing the file, see below.